nicksherefkin/ns.markdown.cv/index.md

 ## Working Papers <!--- Publications and working papers --->

 Sherefkin, Nick.
-"The Consequences of Playfulness for the Size and Performance of Competitive Communities"
+"Sociability and the Persistence of Communities Under Performance Pressures."

-Brandtner, Christof and Nick Sherefkin.
-"Worthy of Support: Moral Failure and Audience Demand for Civic Action."
+Sherefkin, Nick.
+"The Emergence of Cooperative Interaction Rituals in Tabletop Gaming."

 ## Professional experience